(also known as: appeal to ignorance, appeal to mystery [form of], black swan fallacy [form of], toupee fallacy [form of])

 Tip: Look at all your existing major beliefs and see if they are based more on the lack of evidence than evidence.
 You might be surprised as to how many actually are.

-Variations: The Black Swan Fallacy is committed when one claims that based on past experience, contradictory evidence or claims must be rejected.
+Variations: The Black Swan Fallacy is committed when one claims, based on past experience, contradictory evidence or claims must be rejected.
 It is treating the heuristic of induction like an algorithm.
 The name comes from the claim that “all swans are white” because nobody has ever seen a black swan before... until they did.
 The reasonable position to hold, assuming you existed in a pre-black-swan world, would be that “all swans that we currently know of are white.”
 Leave room for discovery unless it has been demonstrated that the contradictory evidence, or claims cannot possibly exist or such claims would be impossible.
 For example, claiming “all triangles have three sides” is both accurate and reasonable.

 The Toupee Fallacy is a cleverly-named variation of the appeal to ignorance where the absence of evidence is the result of the claim made being false.
 Consider the argument, “all toupées look fake; I've never seen one that I couldn't tell was fake.”
 The reason the person has never seen one they couldn’t tell was fake is because when they did see one they couldn’t tell was fake, they couldn’t tell was fake.
 The same goes for penile enlargements and boob jobs.